-How much is too much?
-Heavy periods are common and do not always indicate that something is wrong with your menstrual health.
-Your flow may vary from month to month, and can be affected by lifestyle, diet and hormonal changes.
+Heavier bleeding on the first two to three days of your period is normal and does not always indicate that something is wrong.
+Your flow can vary from month to month and can be affected by lifestyle, diet and hormonal changes.

 If you have an unusually heavy period that you cannot manage, visit your doctor for a check up.
 Oral contraceptives, hormone supplements and surgery are treatments for abnormally heavy bleeding, so keep track of your flow and visit a doctor if in doubt.

 If only a couple of the above symptoms apply to you, you can also collect data yourself by tracking your period and then consult with your doctor.
 You can ask for a pelvic exam, to make sure everything is alright.